ben-yo/benyochem/README.md

 - 👋 Hi, I’m @benyochem
-- 👀 I’m interested in cybersecurity, sysadmin things, mental health, neat projects.. idk man i like stuff
+- 👀 I’m interested in cybersecurity, sysadmin things, mental health, and neat projects.. idk man I like stuff
-- 🌱 I’m currently learning more about automation, containerizaion, incident response, osint, some thing called "self care"
+- 🌱 I’m learning more about the red team side of cybersecurity, incident response, disaster recovery/business continuity, and anything else that catches my interest.
-- 📫 How to reach me: my github @ followed by @gmail.com
+- 📫 How to reach me: my GitHub @ followed by @gmail.com

 <!---
 benyochem/benyochem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.